Own-Data-Privateer/hoardy-web/tool/README.md

 - the default value of `--expr`:
   - `--remap-id`
-  : change the default value for `--expr` to `response.body|eb|scrub response +all_refs`; i.e., remap all URLs with an identity function; i.e., don't remap anything; results will NOT be self-contained
+  : set the default value for `--expr` to `response.body|eb|scrub response +all_refs`; i.e. remap all URLs with an identity function; i.e. don't remap anything; results will NOT be self-contained
   - `--remap-void`
-  : change the default value for `--expr` to `response.body|eb|scrub response -all_refs`; i.e., remap all URLs into `javascript:void(0)` and empty `data:` URLs; results will be self-contained
+  : set the default value for `--expr` to `response.body|eb|scrub response -all_refs`; i.e. remap all URLs into `javascript:void(0)` and empty `data:` URLs; results will be self-contained
   - `--remap-open, -k, --convert-links`
-  : change the default value for `--expr` to `response.body|eb|scrub response *all_refs`; i.e., remap all URLs present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-id` does; results almost certainly will NOT be self-contained
+  : set the default value for `--expr` to `response.body|eb|scrub response *all_refs`; i.e. remap all URLs present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-id` does; results almost certainly will NOT be self-contained
   - `--remap-closed`
-  : change the default value for `--expr` to `response.body|eb|scrub response /all_refs`; i.e., remap all URLs present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-void` does; results will be self-contained
+  : set the default value for `--expr` to `response.body|eb|scrub response /all_refs`; i.e. remap all URLs present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-void` does; results will be self-contained
   - `--remap-semi`
-  : change the default value for `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs`; i.e., remap all jump links like `--remap-open` does, remap action links and references to page requisites like `--remap-closed` does; this is a better version of `--remap-open` which keeps the `export`ed `mirror`s self-contained with respect to page requisites, i.e. generated pages can be opened in a web browser without it trying to access the Internet, but all navigations to missing and unreachable URLs will still point to the original URLs; results will be semi-self-contained
+  : set the default value for `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs`; i.e. remap all jump links like `--remap-open` does, remap action links and references to page requisites like `--remap-closed` does; this is a better version of `--remap-open` which keeps the `export`ed `mirror`s self-contained with respect to page requisites, i.e. generated pages can be opened in a web browser without it trying to access the Internet, but all navigations to missing and unreachable URLs will still point to the original URLs; results will be semi-self-contained
   - `--remap-all`
-  : change the default value for `--expr` to `response.body|eb|scrub response &all_refs`; i.e., remap all links and references like `--remap-closed` does, except, instead of voiding missing and unreachable URLs, replace them with fallback URLs whenever possble; results will be self-contained; default
+  : set the default value for `--expr` to `response.body|eb|scrub response &all_refs`; i.e. remap all links and references like `--remap-closed` does, except, instead of voiding missing and unreachable URLs, replace them with fallback URLs whenever possble; results will be self-contained; default

     `hoardy-web export mirror` uses `--output` paths of trivial `GET <URL> -> 200 OK` as fallbacks for `&(jumps|actions|reqs)` options of `scrub`.

-    For simple `--output` formats (like the default `hupq`) this will remap missing and unreachable URLs to `--output` paths of trivial `GET <URL> -> 200 OK` reqres.
+    This will remap links pointing to missing and unreachable URLs to missing files.
-    When `hoardy-web export mirror` is run the first time, the resulting URLs will point to missing files.
-    But those files can be generated by running `hoardy-web export mirror` again, this time with `WRR` files containing those missing or unreachable URLs as inputs.
+    However, for simple `--output` formats (like the default `hupq`), those files can later be generated by running `hoardy-web export mirror` with `WRR` files containing those missing or unreachable URLs as inputs.
-    I.e., this behaviour allows you to add new data to an already `export`ed mirror without regenerating old files that reference newly added URLs.
+    I.e. this behaviour allows you to add new data to an already `export`ed mirror without regenerating old files that reference newly added URLs.
-    I.e., this allows `hoardy-web export mirror` to be used incrementally.
+    I.e. this allows `hoardy-web export mirror` to be used incrementally.

     Note however, that using fallbacks when the `--output` format depends on anything but the URL itself (e.g. if it mentions timestamps) will produce a mirror with unrecoverably broken links.